Yeinot Bitan: Acquisition

+In 2022, the French retail chain Carrefour signed a franchising agreement with Electra Consumer Products under which Yeinot Bitan would rebrand itself under the Carrefour name.

+In April 2023, before the launch of the Carrefour branding, Yeinot Bitan changed its name to "Global Retail K.Y.
+Ltd.", and in May, 50 of its franchises were converted to 3 Carrefour formats—3 being "hypermarkets", and the rest being "supermarkets" and "city markets".

 Business and management

 As of 2019, Yeinot Bitan was the third-largest supermarket chain in Israel by revenue and second biggest by number of branches, with 185 branches, NIS 4.8 billion in revenue, and 8,200 employees.
 Its headquarters are in Rishon LeZion, Israel.
 It operates stores under multiple brands: Yeinot Bitan, Yeinot Bitan in the city, Mehadrin Market (geared at the Haredi public) and Mega BaIr.

 Yeinot Bitan is run primarily by the Bitan family.
 Nahum Bitan heads the company, with his wife Nurit being co-owner.
 Nahum's brother Efi manages operations, his daughter Elinor is the legal adviser, and his son-in-law manages the import of household items.
 Yossi Bitan, Nahum's son, is deputy CEO.